 Emergency Call Stress

 Late-night lockouts and frantic customers test your patience.
-Someone who’s locked out at 2 AM isn’t thinking clearly and might be rude.
+Someone who is locked out at 2 AM is not thinking clearly and might be rude.

 Learn to stay calm and professional.
 How you handle stressed customers determines whether they leave 5-star reviews or blast you online.